NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 Visualizing and manipulating the results
 ----------------------------------------

-When ``stereo`` finishes, it will have produced a point cloud image.
+When ``parallel_stereo`` finishes, it will have produced a point cloud image.
 At this point, many kinds of data products can be built from the ``results/output-PC.tif`` point cloud file.

 .. _p19-osg: